 The Cantiamo Girls Choir of Ottawa is a nurturing community of young women aged 12 to 19, who seek to share their love of singing, while also receiving an exceptional music education and opportunities for high-calibre performance.
-Cantiamo strives to empower each member to cultivate integrity, empathy and self-confidence through choral excellence, leadership training, and educational and community outreach.
+Cantiamo strives to empower each member to cultivate integrity, empathy and self-confidence through choral excellence, leadership training, and educational and community engagement.

 The Cantiamo Training Choir, geared towards children 7 to 11 years of age, teaches fundamental ensemble and vocal skills in an open and encouraging environment.
 The Training Choir is also directed by Jackie Hawley and supported by dedicated volunteer mentors from the main choir.
 Through the immersive experiences of rehearsal and performance, the Training Choir program seeks to instill a lifelong passion for music in its choristers, and teach them values of community and communication which they will carry with them for the rest of their lives.

-Our motto is: Music, Leadership, Outreach.
+Our motto is: Music, Leadership, Community.